“In case of the loss of cabin pressure, put on your own oxygen mask first before assisting others.”

+Here is a fun self-care activity.
 Fill the tub with water and add bath salts.
 Dim the lights and light some candles.
 Put on soothing music.
 Grab a glass of wine or a cup of tea, and slip in the tub.
 Ahhhhh.

 13. Purge toxic people.

 Are there people in your life who are draining your energy and creating stress?
 Are you doing all of the work to maintain the relationship with little in return?
-Back off from people who drag you down and make you feel bad.
+Back off from toxic people who drag you down and make you feel bad.

 14. Create and enforce boundaries.

 Don't allow the people around you, especially those you love, to take advantage of you or cross your personal boundaries.

 15. Define your values.

-Your core values are the the guiding principles for your life.
+Your core values are the guiding principles for your life.
 They are the guideposts that help you make decisions and live within your personal integrity.
 Once you define them, do your best to align your life with them.